Saturday, February 16, 2019 10:30 a.m.

-The final selection of students is based upon completion of all admission requirements with emphasis being on the scholastic ability of the applicant.
+The final selection of students is based upon a numerical points system with emphasis being on the scholastic ability of the applicant.
 The school notifies all applicants in writing whether accepted or rejected.
 Students who are accepted to the program must pass a drug test and background check.
 Students must also attend hospital orientation.

 A formal application for admission to the school must be made between Dec 1 - March 1, by filling out an Application for Admission

 Dexterity and Health Standards

 Ability to exert force and lift objects of 50 pounds with assistance.